Welcome!

 - Do NOT bring vegetation into the refuge - visitors may not introduce plants and animals or their parts taken from anywhere off the refuge onto the refuge, except as authorized (Title 50 Code of Federal Regulations 27.52).

-A: Be sure to have a valid license, Federal Duck Stamp signed, state duck stamp, HIP validation, and a hunting pass.
-Nothing is sold at the check stations.
 These can be purchased at local sporting good stores and other businesses.
 Federal Duck Stamps can be purchased at many sporting good stores and post offices.

-A: YES!!
+Do I need chest waders?Yes!
 Water levels can vary in every pond.

-A: Yes, hunters are permitted to stay in their personal vehicles or RVs in the check station parking lots overnight.
-No tents are permitted.
-No alcohol or open flames are permitted.
+Can I stay overnight in the parking lot?Yes, hunters are permitted to stay in their personal vehicles or RVs in the check station parking lots overnight.
+No tents, alcohol or open flames are permitted.
 All vehicles and RVs must be removed at the end of the hunt day.

-A: Yes but no open flames.
+Can I cook in the parking lot?Yes but no open flames.
 Please use propane or natural gas with a cover.
 No fire pits and no charcoal.
 This prevents wildfires and people dumping hot charcoal.

-Junior/Youth Hunter Questions?
+Junior/Youth Hunter Questions:

 Please visit the Junior/Youth Hunt page

-Mobility-Impaired Hunter Questions?
+Mobility-Impaired Hunter Questions:

 Please visit the Mobility-Impaired Hunting page

-Pheasant Hunting Questions?
+Pheasant Hunting Questions:

-Q: What is the best method for admissions (reservations, lottery, first-come, first-serve) if I only want to hunt pheasants?
+What is the best method for admissions (reservations, lottery, first-come, first-serve) if I only want to hunt pheasants?You cannot hunt pheasants until 8am, so lottery and first-come-first-serve are the best methods for admission.

-A:Yes as long as you check in with the check station first, are in free-roam, and have all the appropriate licenses and stamps.
+Can I hunt pheasants and waterfowl?Yes as long as you check in with the check station first, are in free-roam, and have all the appropriate licenses and stamps.

-Q: When is pheasant Monday and what are the rules?
+When is Pheasant Monday and what are the rules?Please visit the Special Hunts page.

-Turkey Hunting Questions?
+Turkey Hunting Questions:

-A: Fall turkey hunting is permitted in the free roam and pheasant-only areas of Sacramento, Delevan, Colusa, and Sutter NWRs and is open on Saturdays, Sundays, and Wednesdays concurrent with established CDFW fall turkey hunting season.
+Can I hunt turkeys at Sacramento, Delevan, Colusa and Sutter NWRs?Fall turkey hunting is permitted in the free roam and pheasant-only areas of Sacramento, Delevan, Colusa, and Sutter NWRs and is open on Saturdays, Sundays, and Wednesdays concurrent with established CDFW fall turkey hunting season.

-A: Fall and Spring turkey hunting is permitted on various units of the Sacramento River NWR concurrent with established CDFW fall and spring turkey hunting seasons - please see the Sacramento River NWR Hunting page for more information.
+Can I hunt turkeys at Sacramento River NWR?Fall and Spring turkey hunting is permitted on various units of the Sacramento River NWR concurrent with established CDFW fall and spring turkey hunting seasons - please see the Sacramento River NWR Hunting page for more information.

-A: Starting in 2020, a special Mentored Spring Turkey Hunt has been in development at Sacramento and Delevan NWRs to connect with first-time hunters in the CDFW hunter recruitment, retention, and reactivation (R3) program.
+I've heard about a special spring turkey hunt, what is it?Starting in 2020, a special Mentored Spring Turkey Hunt has been in development at Sacramento and Delevan NWRs to connect with first-time hunters in the CDFW hunter recruitment, retention, and reactivation (R3) program.
 The Refuge does not administer this program but information may be posted to our Special Hunts page as it becomes available.

 Sacramento River NWR Hunting:

-A: There are no hunter check stations on the Sacramento River NWR.
+Are there hunter check stations on the Sacramento River NWR?There are no hunter check stations on the Sacramento River NWR.
 There are no hunting fees or hunter quotas, and specified refuge lands (see Unit Maps and Recreation Info webpage for specific areas open/closed to hunting) are open to hunting and fishing in the appropriate season.

-A: Visit the Sacramento River NWR - Hunting page for detailed information.
+What species can I hunt on the Sacramento River NWR?Review the Sacramento River NWR - Hunting page for detailed information.

-A: Shotguns and archery equipment are permitted during the hunting season in hunting areas only, but must be transported "unloaded" (meaning no ammunition in the chamber or magazine) through safety zones from the parking to hunting areas.
+What types of firearms/ammunition can I use on the Sacramento River NWR?Shotguns and archery equipment are permitted during the hunting season in hunting areas only, but must be transported "unloaded" (meaning no ammunition in the chamber or magazine) through safety zones from the parking to hunting areas.
 No rifles, pistols or crossbows may be used or possessed on the refuge.
 You may only possess non-toxic shot while in the field.

-A: Temporary, portable stands and blinds are allowed but must be removed when you leave.
-Construction or use of permanent blinds, platforms, ladders or screw-in foot pegs is prohibited.
-You must remove all personal property, including decoys and boats, by 1 1/2 hours after legal sunset.
 Cutting and removal of vegetation for blind construction or for making trails is strictly prohibited.
 Visitors may not introduce plants and animals or their parts taken from anywhere off the refuge onto the refuge, except as authorized (Title 50 Code of Federal Regulations 27.52).

-A: Dogs are welcome, but must be kept on leash, except for authorized hunting activities under the immediate control of a licensed hunter.
+Are dogs allowed on the Sacramento River NWR?Dogs are welcome, but must be kept on leash, except for authorized hunting activities under the immediate control of a licensed hunter.
 Dogs are prohibited while hunting big game (black-tailed deer and feral pigs).

-A: Camping is allowed only on gravel bars (below mean high-water mark) for up to 7 days during a 30 day period.
+Can I camp on the Sacramento River NWR?Camping is allowed only on gravel bars (below mean high-water mark) for up to 7 days during a 30 day period.
 Camping is prohibited on other refuge lands.
 Fires are prohibited except for portable gas stove on gravel bars.

 Safety Tips: